Normally Open Vs Normally Closed Contact Relay, Diagrams, Symbols – Understand The Differences B/W 12v 4 Pin Normally Open and Normally Closed Relays

 How does a normally open relay work?

-A normally open relay works by interrupting the flow of current through a circuit by default, and allowing the flow of current when the relay is activated by a low-power signal such as a switch or sensor.
+A normally open relay works by interrupting the flow of current through a connection by default, and allowing the flow of current when the relay is activated by a low-power signal such as a switch or sensor.

 Which part of the relay causes the most trouble?